 In 2008, the committee presented its ideas to theDean of the School of Medicine, and with his backing, the Center for Bioethics and Urban Health Policy was born.
 Ost and Hayward worked with faculty members to address the issue at the core of the new Center: treating the whole patient and not just the disease.

-The students credit Kathleen Reeves, MD, Associate Dean for Student Affairs at the medical school, for helping to guide them through the process and hone their vision.
+The students credit Kathleen Reeves, MD, Senior Associate Dean for Student Affairs at the medical school, for helping to guide them through the process and hone their vision.

 “This Center offers an interdisciplinary approach to teaching and research opportunities,” said Hayward.
 “Medical students could learn from scenes of human suffering in an art history lecture, or learn more about the lives of our patients by interviewing North Philadelphia residents with students from the journalism school.”